Syncinus/ReactionCats/Reaction Cats Beta 3/Technical Stuff/Technical Info.md

 —Theme Is NCS Lune

-© & ™ Swift Games 2017
+© & ™ Swift/Stormus Games 2017
-Everything Owned By “Sync” Nicolas Daniel Jackson
-Any Copying Or Declaring Material Is Copying Is A Lie, All Material Produced By Swift Games
-Any Ideas Of Trying To Takeover Game Or Get Rid Of
-It Is Futile.

-By:Sync
+By:SyncCheck

 --The Final Beta.